What Should a Pay Stub Look Like? A Complete Guide

 Electronic Pay Stubs

 Electronic or paperless pay stubs are becoming the standard, and they provide a variety of benefits to both small businesses and their employees.
 Unlike paper pay stubs, electronic pay stubs are an environmentally friendly option.
 Plus, depending on the number of employees you have, electronic check stubs may cost you less to produce per pay period.
-There are multiple payroll services and software that you can choose from to help create electronic pay stubs.

 There is no federal regulation on pay stubs, but each state has its own laws about providing pay stubs for employees, so you will want to review state laws to ensure that your business complies by issuing pay stubs.
 However, it is important to note that some states require employers to offer paper checks as a payment option or that employees can opt-out of online pay stub delivery.